List of selected works

 In 2005, Nota moved to Ankara, Turkey with her (now former) husband.
 Since 2007, she has lived with her daughter Aylin in Vienna where she works as a freelance editor, composer, musicologist and publicist.

 From 2011-2014, Nota worked as organist at the Zwinglikirche in Vienna.
 Since 2009, she has been working for the publishing house Universal Edition as freelance editor.

 As a publicist, she writes for music magazines Harmonie, Opus musicum, Hudobne rozhledy and Slovenska hudba.

-She also collaborates occasionally on projects of the Czech Radio 3 (Vltava).
+She occasionally collaborates on projects of the Czech Radio 3 (Vltava).

 In the fall of 1998, Lenka Nota co-founded (together with Katerina Ruzickova and Marketa Dvorakova) the women composers group HUDBABY (MusiCrones).
 In 2003 and 2009, Nota produced the group’s two CDs

 Since 1999, she has been also a member of the Authors’ Rights Association (OSA) in the Czech Republic.